 13. What kind of wedding gowns do you accept?

 We accept all types of wedding gowns.
-We utilize gowns that are pale in color – white, ivory, and cream.
 We also accept pale colored bridesmaid gowns as these often provide needed trim pieces for the wedding gowns.
+We are no longer accepting any other type of gown.
+This includes communion dresses, christening gowns, flower girl dresses, formal gowns, ball gowns or prom dresses.

-15. Can we send in suits or colored dresses?
+14. Can we send in suits, ball gowns or colored dresses?

-We do not accept anything other than wedding gowns or formal gowns for our Angel Gown Program.
+We do not accept anything other than wedding gowns or bridesmaid gowns that meet our color specifications for our Angel Gown Program.

 If you are outside of the DFW area please click on the Volunteer-Out of State box to sign up as a seamstress.
 If you are in the DFW area please click on the Volunteer-Local DFW box to sign up.

-17. I don’t have a gown, how can I help?
+16. I don’t have a wedding gown to donate, how can I help?

 18. Do you need any other supplies donated?

-A couple of items that are easy to collect include white tissue paper and white and cream colored thin satin ribbon.
+A couple of items that are easy to collect include white tissue paper measuring 20 x 24 inches and white and cream colored thin satin ribbon.
 You can mail supplies to:

 NICU Helping Hands